The minimal resolution property for points on general curves: The Raynaud condition for Elliptic Curves

 \section{The Raynaud condition for Elliptic Curves}

 In this section, we establish that the kernel bundle of a general Brill--Noether \emph{elliptic} curve is a general bundle in the sense of Definition \ref{def:gen_vb}.
-This is a key fact needed in the inductive proof of the Minimal Resolution Conjecture.
+This is a key fact, a generalization of which will be needed in the inductive proof of the Minimal Resolution property for general Brill--Noether curves.

 \begin{thm} Let $J\subseteq \PP^r$ be a general Brill--Noether elliptic curve of degree $d$.
 Then \(f^* T_{\PP^r|J}\) is a general vector bundle on \(J\) as the map \(f\colon J\hookrightarrow \PP^r\) varies. \end{thm}